 I’m terrified of spiders.
 That’s an excellent example of a phobia.
 However, we’re not seeing this word used in contexts like this.
 We’re seeing phobia used as a suffix in words like ‘transphobic’, ‘homophobic’ and ‘Islamophobic’.
 Although I am sure there are cases out there where people genuinely are inexplicably and illogically terrified of transgender people, homosexuals, and Muslims, we need to set the record straight for the other 99% of the time.

-People are not ‘transphobic’ if they are concerned about the repercussions of dismantling gender-specific restrooms.
+People are not ‘transphobic’ if they are concerned about the repercussions of dismantling gender-specific restrooms or sports.

 People are not ‘homophobic’ if they support traditional marriage and hold to a one man one woman marriage being the best place for children.

 People are not ‘Islamophobic’ when they discuss the fact that ISIS is a militant Islamic terrorist group.